thomastaylor312/helm-workshop/02-installing-charts/README.md

 ```

 Then, if you run `helm status <release_name>` or `kubectl get pods`, you'll see
-that the pod is running again:
+that the pod is running again and this time it's in a ready state:

 ```console
 ==> v1/Pod(related)